mpcphys0/img_tools/compare_dicom_gui/README.md

 Place compare_dicom_gui.py in your preferred location for python scripts.

-Optionally, save image_processing_environment.yml for creating a python environment.
+Optionally, save image_processing_environment.yml for creating a python environment

 For a guide on using Anaconda for environment management see [Getting Started with Anaconda and Python](#getting-started-with-anaconda-and-python)